siznax/honbasho/README.md

 ========

-Archive [Grand Sumo](http://www.sumo.or.jp/en/) tournament hightlights, as they are removed by Nihon Sumo Kyokai before each tournament.
+Archive [Grand Sumo](http://www.sumo.or.jp/en/) tournament highlights, as they are removed by _Nihon Sumo Kyokai_ before each tournament.

 Usage